San Francisco 49ers vs. Tennessee Titans NFL Week 16 Odds, Plays and Insights for December 23, 2021

 Over/under insights

-- San Francisco and its opponents have combined to score more than 44 points in 10 of 14 games this season.
+- San Francisco has combined with its opponents to put up more than 45.5 points in nine of 14 games this season.

-- Tennessee's games have gone over 44 points in nine of 14 chances this season.
+- Tennessee's games have gone over 45.5 points in seven of 14 chances this season.

+- Thursday's total is 4.3 points lower than the two team's combined 49.8 points per game average.

-- The two teams combine to average 49.8 points per game, 5.8 more than the total in this contest.
+- The 44.5 combined points per game that these two squads have allowed this season are 1.0 fewer than the 45.5 over/under in this contest.

-- These two squads surrender a combined 44.5 points per game, 0.5 more than this contest's over/under.

-- The 48.7 PPG average total in Titans games this season is 4.7 points more than this game's over/under.
+- The 45.5-point total for this game is 3.2 points below the 48.7 points per game average total in Titans games this season.

 49ers stats and trends

-- San Francisco has seven wins against the spread in 14 games this season.

-- This season, the 49ers have an against the spread record of 5-4 in their nine games as a favorite of 3 points or more.
+- So far this season, the 49ers have been installed as favorites by a 3.5-point margin or more eight times and are 4-4 ATS in those games.

-- San Francisco's games this year have gone over the point total in 50% of its opportunities (seven times in 14 games with a set point total).
+- San Francisco's games this year have hit the over on seven of 14 set point totals (50%).

 - San Francisco is 6-3 against the spread and 7-2 overall in games when it records more than 22.1 points.

-- In games that San Francisco churns out over 329.2 yards, the team is 6-5 against the spread and 7-4 overall.
+- When San Francisco totals over 329.2 yards, the team is 6-5 against the spread and 7-4 overall.

-- The 49ers have turned the ball over one more time (19 total) than the Titans have forced a turnover (18) this season.
+- This year, the 49ers have turned the ball over 19 times, one more than the Titans' takeaways (18).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Titans.